Modify a rebar set using leg faces

 If you want to detach the leg face from the connected leg faces, hold down Shift when dragging.

 - To move an edge of a leg face, drag the edge to a new location.

 - To create a parallel copy of a leg face, hold down Ctrl and drag the leg face.

 - To create a new, connected leg face, hold down Ctrl and drag an edge of the leg face.

-- To add a new leg face at a part face or pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+- To add a new leg face at a part face or pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.